Creeper32605/complex/README.md

 ## Usage
 All operations will be applied to the current number which is displayed as a blue cross on the grid.
-To apply an operation, click on the grid to select an operand, and then click an operation.
+To apply an operation, click on the grid to select an operand, and click an operation.

 ## Browser Support
 Supports all browsers that support ES2015.